Aboriginal Drug and Alcohol Treatments

 This highlights the importance of ensuring that the right questions are asked when the person is admitted to their treatment program.
 It is not enough for a provider to know about the individual’s addiction or life circumstances.
 Conversations need to be had about what culture the person comes from, the roles of spirituality and tradition in their life, and how connected they are with their community.

-No facility should try to mold the person’s physical, mental, emotional, spiritual, community, cultural and traditional needs to fit into any treatment program.
+No facility should try to mould the person’s physical, mental, emotional, spiritual, community, cultural and traditional needs to fit into any treatment program.
 Conversely, the treatment program needs to stretch and adapt to fit the needs of the individual.

 Aboriginal Drug And Alcohol Program In Toronto